 Island Hopping: Port Barton Wins on Marine Life

-El Nido's Tour A — Big Lagoon and Small Lagoon — is extraordinary for the kayaking experience through enclosed limestone formations.
-But actual snorkelling quality is inconsistent, popular stops are crowded, and many El Nido visitors return reporting their underwater expectations weren't met.
+El Nido’s Tour A — Big Lagoon and Small Lagoon — is extraordinary for kayaking through enclosed limestone formations.
+But actual snorkelling quality is inconsistent, popular stops are crowded, and many El Nido visitors return reporting their underwater expectations weren’t met.

 Port Barton’s circuit delivers better underwater experiences with less hype.
 Turtle Point offers genuine wild turtle encounters that El Nido simply cannot match.
 Twin Reef’s coral health is among the best in Palawan.
 And with Tour Z’s counter-clockwise route and 18-guest maximum, you’ll often be the only group in the water at each stop.